-At this year’s International Parking Institute conference and expo (check out this recent blog post for a full debrief of our experience), we had the opportunity to chat about smart cities and parking with representatives from lots of communities: Seattle, Pittsburgh, Milwaukee, and more.
-Something we didn’t touch on in any of those conversations though was whether the population is one of the determining factors of a smart city.
+At the 2017 International Parking Institute conference and expo (check out this recent blog post for a full debrief of our experience), we had the opportunity to chat about smart cities and parking with representatives from lots of communities: Seattle, Pittsburgh, *-Milwaukee, and more.
+Something we didn’t touch on in any of those conversations though was the role of citizens in a smart city.
+Does population size matter?

-To dig into the topic, we recently sat down with Shawn Skrine from Banff, a resort town in Alberta, Canada which is hosting the upcoming 2017 Canadian Parking Association Conference & Trade Show.
-Banff is unique in that it’s located inside a national park and is a resort town, meaning its population fluctuates widely based on the seasons.
-Despite Banff’s small permanent population, they’ve embraced parking technology that allows them to easily flex to accommodate the annual influx of tourist traffic.
+To dig into the topic, we recently sat down with Shawn Skrine from Banff to chat about their parking lot problems and solutions.
+Banff, located in Alberta, Canada and host to the 2017 Canadian Parking Association Conference & Trade Show, is a unique town.
+Being located inside a national park, while also being a resort town means that its population fluctuates dramatically based on the seasons.
+Despite its small permanent population, Banff’s parking solutions and technology are some of the best.
+They’ve embraced parking technology that allows them to easily flex to accommodate the annual influx of tourist traffic.

 We have five full-time enforcement officers and in the summer, two to three seasonal officers.
 Our officers use two vehicles and two bikes to patrol roughly 2,000 spaces that we have downtown.

 We have several surface lots, one four-story parking structure, and a good deal of street parking.
 All of our parking is time-limited, but free.

 What business rules do you use for the time-limited parking in your busy areas?

 It varies.
 Our zones range from 15-minute limits all the way to nine-hour limits.
 Streets usually have either two-hour or 15-minute limits, parking lots are all three hours, the parking structure has two-hour and eight-hour spaces, and there are some streets on the outskirts of downtown with nine-hour limits.

 What devices do you use for ticketing?
 Do you use a smart parking app?